Thermoacoustic refrigerator-heat pump with direct-coupling configuration

 “The system can be easily combined with PV energy,” the research's corresponding author, Ercang Luo, told pv magazine.
 “For instance, a considerable amount of waste heat can be produced during PV power generation and the waste heat can be utilized as the cold source in our thermoacoustic heat pump system and its temperature can be lifted to meet different heating supply demands.”

-The scientists explained that HDTAR/HDTAHP systems use the reverse thermoacoustic effect for refrigeration or heat pumping and utilize helium or nitrogen as working medium.
-An embedded thermoacoustic engine (TAE) uses the resonance of a standing-wave in the working medium convert heat into acoustic energy.
+The scientists explained that HDTAR/HDTAHP systems use the reverse thermoacoustic effect for refrigeration or heat pumping and utilize helium or nitrogen as a working medium.
+An embedded thermoacoustic engine (TAE) uses the resonance of a standing wave in the working medium to convert heat into acoustic energy.

 The scientists used a stepped piston (SP) to separate the outlet acoustic power of the direct-coupling unit.
-This is intended at conveying a part of acoustic power in the regenerator of TAE subunit and the rest of into the TAR/TAHP subunit, thus enabling the acoustical power matching.
+This is intended to convey a part of acoustic power in the regenerator of TAE subunit and the rest of into the TAR/TAHP subunit, thus enabling the acoustical power matching.

 Popular content